n8n-io/n8n-docs/docs/insight2/data-sources/mssql.md

 ## Querying SQL Server / Azure SQL databases
 Click on `+` button of the query manager at the bottom panel of the editor and select the database added in the previous step as the data source.

-Click on the `run` button to run the query. :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }NOTE: Query should be saved before running.
+Click on the `run` button to run the query.<br> :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }NOTE: Query should be saved before running.

 <img src="/_images/insight2/datasource-reference/mssql/query.gif" alt="Insight² - Redis connection" height="420"/>